tuhinaprasad28/Loan-Default-Prediction/README.md

 lift values and also show the lift chart).
 Explain how you use these measures to determine which model is best suited for this problem?

-Do you have a preference for any specific model to use for this problem?
-Explain why (or why not).
-Note: Your report should clearly show performance by technique, and for the three different training datasets as well as for the test data.
-Performance should be on different measures indicated above, and you should indicate how you would use these measures for the specific business problem here. should be presented in a manner that is easily readable and where performance comparisons clearly come through.
-(Of course, you need adequate writeup around the tables/graphs too)